-Although I write a about a lot of topics related to analog photography in general, ranging from equipment to film tests, this blog is called Printer Attic.
+Although I write about a lot of topics related to analog photography in general, ranging from equipment to film tests, this blog is called Printer Attic.
 One of the goals of this blog is to spread the love, art and skill of making prints in the darkroom.

 The schedule is very simple: